bullhorn/extension-samples/04.HelloListAction/README.md

  * Follow the steps for [Adding the Extension to Bullhorn](../README.md#adding-to-bullhorn).

- * Open a record in Bullhorn, select the Actions dropdown, then select _Your Custom Action_ and view your custom extension in a new Bullhorn tab.
+ * Open a list in Bullhorn, select one or more records, open the Selected dropdown, and select _Your Custom Action_ and view your custom extension in a new Bullhorn tab.